githubixx/ansible-role-cfssl/README.md

 ansible-role-cfssl
 ==================

 Installes CFSSL (CloudFlare's PKI toolkit) binaries.
 I used it as a lightweight certificate authority (CA) for Kubernetes.
-This Ansible playbook is used in [Kubernetes the not so hard way with Ansible (at Scaleway) - part 4 - certificate authority](https://www.tauceti.blog/post/kubernetes-the-not-so-hard-way-with-ansible-at-scaleway-part-4/).
+This Ansible playbook is used in [Kubernetes the not so hard way with Ansible - certificate authority](https://www.tauceti.blog/post/kubernetes-the-not-so-hard-way-with-ansible-certificate-authority/).

 Versions
 --------